abcorrea/powerlifted/autoresearch.ideas.md

 7. Fact stores Arguments (vector<Term>) + Achievers (vector<int>) — small-vector
    allocs.
 SBO for Arguments is the one allocation idea NOT yet tried, but run 4 suggests malloc isn't the bottleneck, so deprioritize.
-8. `JoinHashEntry` is a `flat_hash_set<Fact>` per key, but join only ever ITERATES it (never dedups on read) — so the per-key set may be doing pointless hashing on insert.
-Check whether duplicate facts per key are possible; if not, a `std::vector<Fact>` (or vector<int> of fact indices) per key would cut hashing AND the prepare_insert cost (3–7 % symbol).
-This is structural, not malloc-shaving — promising.
-9. The Fact copied into the join hash entries / reached_facts carries Arguments+Achievers it doesn't need there (only args, cost, index are read from hash entries; only cost+index from reached_facts).
-Storing lighter records (e.g. fact indices) in those sets could cut copy + hash cost.
-   Structural.
-10. `JoinHashKey` is a `vector<int>` used as a phmap map key — hashed+compared
-   on every join.
-For single-var joins (very common) the key is one int; a specialized int-keyed path could skip vector hashing.
-Structural.
-11. State packing / hashing (`src/search/states/`) for the successor-gen side (full_reducer/join/yannakakis generators).
-Less hot than the heuristic grounder but in every config; separate from the grounder entirely.
+8. [DONE/DEAD vs behavior] `JoinHashEntry` as vector instead of set — the set dedup is load-bearing (cost-lowering re-inserts), and storing fact indices would use live (updated) costs vs the set's snapshot cost → behavior change.
+   Skip.
+9. [partly DONE in run 6] successor-gen redundancy.
+STILL OPEN there:
+   - `parse_precond_into_join_program` recomputes `get_indices_and_constants`
+     per fluent atom per state (code TODO says preprocess into adata).
+Small.
+   - `filter_static` Yannakakis path still re-checks every call (left original for safety) — a correct per-subtree dedup could help the yannakakis configs (alt-bfws1-ff-yannakakis is the heaviest single config), but reason carefully about projection before touching it.
+   - YANNAKAKIS-style filter dedup: only valid if you respect that columns get projected away; needs per-subtree tracking, not a single bitset.
+10. `generate_successor` copies ALL relations of the state (`vector<Relation> new_relation(state.get_relations())`, each an
+    unordered_set) for every successor — likely the biggest single structural cost on the successor side.
+Copy-on-write / structural sharing would cut it but is invasive and risks DBState equality/hashing behavior.
+High risk/high reward; do as a dedicated careful experiment.
+11. `JoinHashKey` single-int specialized path for single-var joins.
+Structural, modest.
-12. Algorithmic: hmax/add recomputation across sibling states — the grounder reruns the whole Datalog fixpoint per state from scratch.
-Any provably-safe incrementality/memoization would be a big win, but must not change returned heuristic values (hard to keep behavior-identical).
+12. Algorithmic: hmax/add grounder reruns the whole Datalog fixpoint per state from scratch.
+Provably-safe incrementality would be big but must not change returned heuristic values.
 High risk/high reward.

 ## Strategy notes
 - **Grounder malloc-shaving is exhausted (run 4).** glibc tcache makes the